 |Average Salary||Avg.
 Hourly Wage|

-Electrical inspectors verify that proper connections, wiring methods, materials are used in everything during construction and remodeling projects.
+Electrical inspectors verify that proper connections, wiring methods, and materials are used during construction and remodeling projects.

-Electrical inspectors are tasked with checking and testing electrical wiring, equipment, and circuitry in homes, buildings, and industrial installations.
+- Checking and testing electrical wiring, equipment, and circuitry in homes, buildings, and industrial installations

-They approve the type and size of wiring, the ratings of electrical connectors and panels.
+- Approving the type and size of wiring and the ratings of electrical connectors and panels

-They are also responsible for verification that installations meet the local and national electrical code requirements.
+- Verifying that installations meet the local and national electrical code requirements

 Most inspectors start their careers as regular electricians, growing their expertise through years of experience.

-- Electrical Inspectors Should Comprehend the National Electrical Code (NEC)
+- Electrical Inspectors and the National Electrical Code

 Electrical inspectors are independent workers.